airbytehq/airbyte/docs/understanding-airbyte/airbyte-protocol.md

     supportsIncremental:
       description: (deprecated) If the connector supports incremental mode or not.
       type: boolean
-    # Destination Connectors Properties
-    # Normalization is currently implemented using dbt, so it requires `supportsDBT` to be true for this to be true.
-    supportsNormalization:
-      description: If the connector supports normalization or not.
-      type: boolean
-      default: false
-    supportsDBT:
-      description: If the connector supports DBT or not.
-      type: boolean
-      default: false
     supported_destination_sync_modes:
       description: List of destination sync modes supported by the connector
       type: array